 Christ’s mother was a virgin because He was not to be born by ordinary means, but miraculously.
 It was necessary that he should be so that though He had the nature of man, He had none of the corruption of that nature.

 She lived in Nazareth, a city of Galilee, a remote corner of the country, and with no reputation for religion or learning.
 The city bordered upon non-Jewish lands and therefore was called Galilee of the Gentiles.
 Christ’s living there suggests the grace coming for the Gentile world.

 The angel was sent to Mary of Nazareth.
-Note that no distance or disadvantage of place shall be a prejudice to those for whom God has favors in store.
+Note that no distance or disadvantage of the place shall be prejudice to those for whom God has favored in store.
 The angel Gabriel carries his message as cheerfully to Mary and Nazareth in Galilee as to Zacharias in the temple at Jerusalem.

 Adapted from Matthew Henry's Commentary on the Whole Bible (Luke 2).

 The Virgin Mary: An Example of Godly Motherhood